Supervision, Credit and Learning Division

-The St. Louis Fed’s Center for Learning Innovation is responsible for learning-technology consulting, learning asset and solution development, and maintenance of the learning solutions portfolio for the banking supervision, credit, community development and learning innovation departments.
+The St. Louis Fed’s Learning Technology unit is responsible for learning-technology consulting, learning asset and solution development, and maintenance of the learning solutions portfolio for the banking supervision, credit, community development and learning innovation departments.
 Projects are led by project leads/coordinators with teams that include developers, analysts, instructional designers, learning technologists and other roles as needed

 Bank examiners have unique opportunities for advancement through a structured series of positions, ranging from assistant examiner to supervisory examiner.
 Experienced professionals are highly valued recruits in Bank Supervision.

 The Bank employs individuals with a wide range of previous work experience, including those who have held roles at other financial institutions or as examiners at other regulatory agencies.
 Typical positions include:

 - Policy Analyst

 In addition to a comprehensive benefits package, St. Louis Fed employees appreciate other work-life offerings.

 - On-site fitness center in St. Louis

 Wonder who works at the Federal Reserve Bank of St. Louis?
 Our employees bring a diverse mix of experiences and viewpoints to the workplace, and jobs here range from bank examiners to graphic designers, ITS professionals to economists.